 5. Distribution to remote locations

 Where pen-and-paper exams may face geographical barriers that can limit distribution, the only requirement for online examinations is a computer and an internet connection.
 That said, some locations are so remote that they do not have internet access, however, examination centers with access to computers and the internet are of-ten set up in these instances.

-Online learning has been taking off due to both parts advances in technology, as well as a necessity due to COVID-19 restrictions.
-As a result, the use of online examination platforms has also spiked, but despite the pandemic, it’s easy to see why.
-Online ex-amination platforms provide secure, scalable, and highly flexible examination solutions that are easy to set up and manage, and that provide exam-takers with instant results and feedback.
+Online learning has been taking off due to advances in technology, as well as a necessity due to COVID-19 restrictions.
+As a result, the use of online exam platforms has also spiked, but despite the pandemic, it’s easy to see why.
+Online exam platforms provide secure, scalable, and highly flexible examination solutions that are easy to set up and manage, and that provide exam-takers with instant results and feedback.